piyushthange/PiNux/README.md

 # Real Mode Development

-Modern Operating systems run in Protected Mode, due to reason of security, less memory access, & 16 bits accessible at one time.
+Modern Operating systems run in Protected Mode, due to reason of security, less memory access & 16 bits accessible at one time.
 In Real Mode only 1MB of RAM is accissible which is done through segmentation model.
 Doesn't matter how much RAM you have.
-Real Mode is based on x86 design & has same limitations.
+Real Mode is based on x86 design & has some limitations.
 All the code in Real Mode is required to be 16 bits.
 There's no memory security nor hardware security & Simple user program can destroy OS. \